Acrylics on Paper

 In May, 2004, Tom and I went to Peru with a shamanic group lead by Nicki Scully from Eugene and a young Peruvian shaman named Mallku.
 Watching people get on the plane in Cuzco for our flight to the jungle at Puerto Maldenado there was suddenly a beautiful man with long black hair pulled back into a pony tail.
 Tom said later the sight made him start to cry.
 It was Mallku.

 For me the visions in my own head were disappointing, whirling by so fast I could never focus on them.
 But the healings, both given and received, were profound.
-The shamans pulled great clumps and strings of invisible guck out of my back.
+At my request the shamans pulled great clumps and strings of invisible guck out of my back.

 The feel of those ceremonies will stay with me forever.
 The smell of copal burning as smudge.
 Rose water sprinkled on our hands.
 Mallku’s huge condor feathers whooshing and his little pipes and whistles taking us on visionary flights.
 I even got my longed for dawn at Machu Picchu in honor of my mother’s still remembered dawn there many years ago.
 I watched the sun slip slowly up over the mountains as I leaned on what turned out to be an important altar stone.
 I felt not only her, but my father and my siblings and partners as well the grandchildren all around me as I prayed for our combined life’s journey and the next generation of children yet to come.